Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Vamos, Theodoro, ahi tem a campainha, seja um homem.

-Come on, Theodoro, here's the bell ringing, be a man.
+Come on, Theodoro, there's the bell, be a man.

 Eu sei o que deve a si mesmo um christão.